Camaro Rally honors veterans

 RAPID CITY, S.D.
-(KEVN)- Engines were roaring at the ninth annual Camaro Rally for the vets at Fort Meade Veteran Hospital.
+(KOTA TV) - Engines were roaring at the ninth annual Camaro Rally for the vets at Fort Meade Veteran Hospital.

 Drivers from all over the nation showed off their rides to honor the veterans for their service.